Planet's Edge: Gameplay

 The game begins on Moonbase with the player in command of a spaceship crewed by a four-member scientific team.
 Here the player has the options of allocating available resources to the construction of new spaceships, weapons or other items, or of cloning crew members.
 Cloning randomly changes the statistical values assigned to the attributes and skills of the four team members commanded by the player; it does not change their identities.
 These statistics remain constant throughout the game unless the team members are subsequently re-cloned.

 Once a spaceship has been outfitted and launched, the player controls it in real-time from an overhead, third-person, perspective by issuing commands to team members selected from a menu.
-The ship can travel from one solar system to another and can be maneuvered into orbit around various planets.
+The ship can travel from one planetary system to another and can be maneuvered into orbit around various planets.
 Some planets have useful resources which can be mined from orbit or locations to which the four member team can beam down.
 Along the way, other alien spaceships may be encountered.
 Some offer opportunities for trade or obtaining information, but others have piratical or hostile intentions.
 If combat ensues, it is resolved in an action sequence similar to that found in Starflight or Star Control in which the player must destroy the attacking vessels.

 When a planet with a suitable beam-down location is encountered, the four person scientific team may beam down and explore it.
 The player controls the team members from an overhead isometric view similar to that used in a number of other role-playing video games including Ultima VI.
 Movement, interaction with objects and non-player characters, and ground combat are all turn-based.
 Commands are issued to team members via a selection of clickable icons displayed on the screen or hotkeys.

 An important aspect of gameplay involves mining planets for resources and acquiring new technology for the purpose of constructing more powerful ships, weapons and armor.
 These items allow the player to venture successfully into the more technologically advanced sectors and obtain all parts necessary to complete the construction of the Centauri Device.